-- If required, enter an FTP Server Banner.
-This is a message which will be displayed to users when they access the Archive Appliance via FTP. - 3.
+- If required, enter a FTP Server Banner.
+This is a message that will be displayed to users when they access the AMS via FTP. - 3.
 Enter a Data Mode.
 The data mode can be: - PORT Also known as Active mode. - PASV Passive mode FTP. - BOTH The FTP client defines the connection method (PORT or PASV) and the server responds accordingly. - Enter a Connection Timeout.
-This defines how long the Archive Appliance should allow an idle client to remain connected.
+This defines how long the AMS should allow an idle client to remain connected.